ArtSabintsev/Siren/README.md

 func applicationDidBecomeActive(application: UIApplication) {
 	/*
-	    Perform daily (.Daily) or weekly (.Weekly) checks for new version of your app.
+	    Perform daily (.daily) or weekly (.weekly) checks for new version of your app.
 	    Useful if user returns to your app from the background after extended period of time.
     	 Place in applicationDidBecomeActive(_:).	*/